bvbohnen/x4-projects/API Functions.md

     - Callback cue when the combo final key is repeated while held.
     - Repeat delay and rate depend on OS settings.
   * contexts
-    - Table holding the player contexts where the shortcut is valid.
+    - List of strings, names of player contexts where the shortcut is valid.
-    - If not given, defaults to "table{$flying = true}".
+    - If not given, defaults to "['flying']".
-    - Fields:
+    - Valid contexts:
-      * flying
+      * 'flying'
-        - Bool, if the shortcut is valid while the player is piloting a ship.
+        - While the player is piloting a ship.
-      * walking
+      * 'walking'
-        - Bool, if the shortcut is valid while the player is on foot.
+        - While the player is on foot.
-      * menu
+      * 'menus'
-        - Bool, if the shortcut is valid while the player is in any menu.
+        - While the player is in any menu.
         - The OptionsMenu will be protected, with shortcuts always disabled.
-      * menu_names
+      * ...
-        - List of names of menus where the shortcut is valid.
+        - Other entries are names of individual menus, as registered by the egosoft backend.
-        - 'menu' is ignored if this is given.

   Keypress events will return a table with these fields:
   * key
     - String, identifier of the key combination matched.